amansaini/ninja-forms-modal/readme.txt

 3. Popup Container Setting with Live Preview Designer

 == Changelog ==
+3.3 (3rd Sep 2020)
+(Fix)
+- Compatibility with WordPress 5.5

 3.2.6 (21 March 2018)
 (Fix)
 - Fixed delay input box not showing if trigger is set to auto open.
 - Fixed a bug which prevented popup to open if Hide popup value  is set.

 3.2.5 (9 March 2018)
 (Fix)